Kathy is a retired rehabilitation therapist, a survivor in her own right, and a published author who finds life stages

-- Owning that combined with her mental and physical health, she also experienced a severe blow to her pride and confidence to compete safely.
-(A stellar truth, in and of itself, to own how pride and lack of confidence shake us to the core at times, immobilizing our presence allowing us to falter!)
+- Owning that, combined with her mental and physical health, she also experienced a severe blow to her pride and confidence to compete safely.
+(A stellar truth, in and of itself, to own how pride and lack of confidence shake us to the core at times, immobilizing our presence and allowing us to falter!)

 - The return to this environment is another obvious point or trigger.
 Sexual abuse at previous events or competitions is a natural subconscious factor.

-- She honored her sport and still recognized her limitations due to the twisties and possibly permanent injury if she competed.
+- She honored her sport and recognized her limitations due to the twisties and possibly permanent injury if she competed.

 - She boldly understood the open wound could be a breeding ground for the hostile attack, yet knew her team needed her to concede and support.